wp-plugins/formidable/readme.txt

 * PRO: Added "value" parameter to the frm-stats shortcode for counting number of entries with specified value `[frm-stats id=8 value="Hello" type=count]`
 * PRO: Added a field drop-down for searching specific fields on the entries page
 * PRO: Added option to allow users to edit any entry instead of only their own and other user-role options
-* PRO: Added calendar format option on the Formidable Settings page
+* PRO: Added calendar date format option on the Formidable Settings page
 * PRO: Changed "entry_id" in the "display-frm-data" to accept multiple entry IDs. ex: `[display-frm-data id=x entry_id="34,35,36"]`
 * PRO: Added "equals" option to if statements. ex: `[if 283 equals=hello]show this if the field with id 283 equals hello[/if 283]`